kevinsullivan/datasci-dev/README.md

     - git config --global user.email "your@email.here"
 - You may now work in and exit from VSCode as you wish.
 VSCode will let you re-open this project when you're ready to work on it again.

-You now have, up and running, the coolest mathematical development environment ever.
-You're done here now!
+You now have, up and running, the potentially coolest data science environment ever.
+You're done!

-## Configuration details

-- You're now editing in a running container with the following, among other things.
-  - VSCode will be open and ready for you to start developing your applications with professional-quality infrastructure
-  - The entire development environment builds itself when you first follow these procedures
-- You are editing a clone of your repo at the container directory, /workspaces.

 ## If you find a problem or an opportunity